PhoenixWhitefire/PhoenixEngine/README.md

 1. `git clone https://github.com/PhoenixWhitefire/PhoenixEngine --recursive`, or just use the `Code <>` button
 2. `cmake -B "./"` in the root directory
+    * On Linux/with Ninja, use `cmake -B "./" -G "Ninja Multi-Config"`
+    * When using Visual Studio Code, set the Generator to "Ninja Multi-Config", and change the "Build Directory" setting to just `${workspaceFolder}`
+        * VS Code seems to have an issue with the `liburing` dependency for SDL.
+Compile directly from the terminal to avoid this, with a command such as:

+            `/usr/bin/cmake --build /home/viren/Documents/PhoenixEngine --config Debug --target all`

+        	, for a `Debug` build.
 3. Open the resulting `PhoenixEngine.sln`, and you should have:
 	* `PhoenixEngine` as the startup project
 	* A Solution Folder called "Vendor", containing a few sub-projects and an `SDL` and `Luau` sub-folder